BLBX-7/ET0731_Brian_Keegan_TaiRong/3. TR64 Compliances/4_TR64_compliance_checklist.md

     - Secured connectivity is enforced

-Android Appliaction communicates with Amazon SES SMTP endpoint on 587 (the communication port used by AWS SES for STARTTLS communication).
+Android Appliaction communicates with Amazon SES SMTP endpoint on port 587 (the communication port used by AWS SES for STARTTLS communication).

 - TR 64 : DP-04 **[done]**

     - Access control mechanisms employed

-We have made use AWS' Identity and Access Management(IAM) to create user groups with different policies.
+We have made use AWS' Identity and Access Management (IAM) to create user groups with different policies.
 The first group is an administrator group which has full access to AWS' service, the second group is an ReadOnly group.
 This policy grants permissions to only view resources and basic metadata across all AWS services.

 - TR 64: AP-02 **[done]**